Massachusetts

 RI,MA

 The Blackstone River powered America's entry into the Age of Industry.
 The success of Samuel Slater's cotton spinning mill in Pawtucket, RI touched off a chain reaction that changed how people worked and where they lived.
 Learn how this revolution transformed the landscape of the Blackstone Valley and the United States.
-Old Slater Mill is open Thursdays - Sundays.
+Old Slater Mill will reopen in Spring 2025.

 -